lcenine/userChrome/README.md

 I still didn't like the dark drop down and dark contextual menus.
 Or the bubbly tabs.

-CSS is super minimal and will only properly work with the Photon Colors theme or a similar one created with Firefox Colors.
+CSS is super minimal and will work best with the Photon Colors theme or a similar one created with Firefox Colors.